pachyderm/pachyderm/doc/docs/master/how-tos/enhanced-pipeline-workflow.md

 For languages other than Python and Go, or customizations to the official builders, users can author their own builders.
 Builders are somewhat similar to buildpacks in design, and follow a convention over configuration approach.
 A builder needs 3 things:

 - A Dockerfile to bake the image.
-- A build.sh in the image workdir, which acts as the entry-point for the build pipeline.
+- A `build.sh` in the image workdir, which acts as the entry-point for the build pipeline.
 - A `run.sh`, injected into `/pfs/out` via `build.sh`.
 This will act as the entry-point for the executing pipeline.
 By convention, `run.sh` should take an arbitrary number of arguments and forward them to whatever executes the actual user code.

-A custom builder can be used by setting transform.build.image in a pipeline spec.
-The official builders can be used for reference; they're located in etc/pipeline-build.
+A custom builder can be used by setting `transform.build.image` in a pipeline spec.
+The official builders can be used for reference; they're located in `etc/pipeline-build`.

 ## --build
 In addition to Build Pipelines, the `--build` flag is another way to improve development speed when working with pipelines.
 While build pipelines avoid rebuilding the docker image, the `--build` flag builds, tags and pushes the new Docker image.
 This feature can be particularly useful while iterating on the Docker image itself, as it can be difficult to keep up with changing image tags and ensure the image is pushed before updating the pipeline (Steps 2-5 in the [general pipeline workflow](../how-tos/working-with-data-and-pipelines.md)).